 It’s also important to make sure you essentially always follow however with a comma.

-Muffin had six kittens over the weekend.
+For example: Muffin had six kittens over the weekend.
 However we tried to give them away.

 Note that without the comma, the sentence is confusing.
 The reader may expect the sentence to continue.
 For example, “However we tried to give them away, we couldn’t find new homes for all the kittens.”

-Of course, if your two sentences are very strongly linked, you may wish to join them as a single sentence broken up with a semicolon.
+Of course, if your two sentences are very strongly linked, you may want to join them as a single sentence broken up with a semicolon.
 In these cases, the comma after however is still needed.

 Muffin had six kittens over the weekend; however, we tried to give them away.